renfu-her/chat-message-react/README.md

 3.  **Private Rooms**:
     -   When creating a room, check "Private Room" to set a password.
     -   These rooms are marked with a Lock icon 🔒.

+4.  **Feedback & Support**:
+    -   Click the **Warning Icon** (⚠️) in the sidebar footer to open the feedback menu.
+    -   Select the type of report (Bug, User Report, Feedback) and describe the issue.
+    -   Click "Create Email" to open your mail client.

 ## 🧪 Test Accounts